cnapy-org/CNApy/constructor/linux/README.md

-# CNApy - A CellNetAnalyzer GUI in Python
+# CNApy - An integrated environment for metabolic model analysis

 ## How to run a script in the CNApy terminal